SahilGogna/SahilGogna/README.md

 - 😄  French level 4.
 - 💬 Ask me about anything related to pursuing engineering in India, starting with programming or studying in Canada.
-- ⚡ Fun fact: Co-founder of [UnsaidTalks][UnsaidTalks]

 ### Connect with me here: